zw224nq/learngit/readme.txt

 Git is a good idea
 git has a mutable index called stage
 Git tracks cahnges
-Creating a new branch is quick
+master new branch is quick